Position: Adversarial ML for LLMs Is Not Making Any Progress: New Challenges in Defining, Solving, and Evaluating Adversarial ML Problems

 \subsubsection{Defining and Bounding the Attack Space}

 In prior robustness settings (e.g., with classification models), the adversary was often constrained to perturb inputs within an $\ell_p$-ball around a given image.
 This served as a meaningful \emph{necessary} but \emph{not sufficient} condition for robustness \cite{gilmer2018motivating}, allowing quantitative comparisons of different methods~\citep{goodfellow2014explaining}.
-While the broader problem of \emph{unrestricted} \cite{brown2018unrestricted,song2018constructing} attacks has seen some study, the vast majority of research focused on the narrow $\ell_p$-ball problem.

 For LLMs, researchers almost always allow the search space for attacks to be unbounded, since any input could potentially elicit a violation of a safety property~\citep{wei2024jailbroken}.
-The shift from input-dependent to input-\emph{independent} constraints makes it harder to specify adversarial capabilities that allow us to compare defenses.
+The shift from input-dependent to input-\emph{independent} constraints makes it harder to specify adversarial capabilities that allow us to compare attacks and defenses.
 Beyond unbounded inputs, threat models have also become more permissive.
 In traditional adversarial ML problems (e.g., adversarial examples or poisoning), the strongest adversaries had white-box access to model weights, but could not alter the model's functionality.
 Now attackers need not maintain the model's general capabilities as long as they can elicit the desired harmful information, enabling stronger attacks such as fine-tuning or pruning~\citep{qi2024finetuning,wei2024assessing}\footnote{For adversarial robustness in image classifiers, the ability to finetune the victim model would be a trivial attack vector, since the attacker could simply fine-tune the model to have low accuracy.}.

 Moreover, the set of attacks that should be ruled out may not always be obvious.
 While one could say ``any input that leads to harmful content is a valid attack,'' trivial attacks such as prompting ``please repeat [harmful text]'' do not reveal meaningful new vulnerabilities.
 Hence, there is no clear universal standard on what sorts of prompts or transformations count as ``valid'' or ``novel'' adversarial inputs.